zelykiro/to-do-app/README.md

 ## Getting Started

-Users are able to add tasks that are to be done using the input field provided at the top.
+- Users are able to add tasks that are to be done using the input field provided at the top.

-Once you have finished entering the task, you can submit it in two ways:
+- Once you have finished entering the task, you can submit it in two ways:

     1. By pressing the "Enter" key or

     2. By clicking the "Add" button provided next to the input field

-Newer tasks gets added to the bottom of the 'Unfinished tasks' list.
+- Newer tasks gets added to the bottom of the 'Unfinished tasks' list.

-Once the user finishes a task, they can move it to the 'Finished tasks' list by clicking on the "Finished" button.
+- Once the user finishes a task, they can move it to the 'Finished tasks' list by clicking on the "Finished" button.

-Users can use the "View" selector provided next to the input field to switch between:
+- Users can use the "View" selector provided next to the input field to switch between:

     1. View All &

     2. View Unfinished

-Users are also able to remove or edit a task by clicking the "Remove" and "Edit" button respectively.
+- Users are also able to remove or edit a task by clicking the "Remove" and "Edit" button respectively.

-_The user's tasks are stored by utlizing the browser's 'local-storage' system._

 ### Upcoming Features